Newms34/tiltMusic/README.md

 [Contributors](#Contributors)

 ##Explanation
--tiltMusic is a musical proof-of-concept.
+ - tiltMusic is a musical proof-of-concept.
 We tie the data from multiple phone accelerometers to a the browser's web audio api.
--This was written for the February 28th Monthly Music Hackathon at Spotify, in NYC, NY.
+ - This was written for the February 28th Monthly Music Hackathon at Spotify, in NYC, NY.

 ##Installation
 Installation is pretty easy.